USARPAC honors LTG Glorioso Miranda, Commanding General, Philippine Army

+FORT SHAFTER, Hawaii - U.S. Army Pacific honored Commanding General of the Philippine Army, Lt.
+Gen. Glorioso Miranda, Feb.
+1 at Fort Shafter, Hawaii.
+USARPAC Commanding General, Gen. Robert Brown hosted the ceremony.

-Members of U.S. Army Pacific Commanding General Robert B. Brown's staff pose for a picture with members of Philippine Army delegation who are in Hawaii, with their commanding general, Lt.
-Gen. Glorioso, for the 5th Executive Steering Group meeting Feb.
+Miranda and the Philippine Army delegation are in Hawaii for the 5th Executive Steering Group meeting Feb.
 1 – 2.
 The ESG is an annual event aimed to provide Philippine Army and USARPAC senior leaders a venue for mutual agreement, collaboration on near-term activities and long-range direction for bilateral security cooperation.
-(U.S. Army photo by Staff Sgt.
-Chris McCullough)
+Miranda is scheduled to visit different units while in Hawaii.

+USARPAC's relationship with the Philippines is broad and our alliance is one of the United States' most enduring relationships In the Asia-Pacific region.
+It has been the cornerstone of stability for over 70 years.
+The Filipino people are some of our closest friends and allies.

 |Date Taken: